DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

     depends on how `T` is configured.
 If there is no `T` option or only `T` is specified then the initial four byte id0 value is sent at the start of the data, after any timestamp.
-If `TEZ` is specified then id0 values are sent with data headers, if `TEA` is specified then id0 values are sent at the end of the data stream.
+If `TEZ` is specified then id0 values are sent with data headers, if `TAZ` is specified then id0 values are sent at the end of the data stream.

 C